Saint Vincent & the Grenadines: General Health Risks

 African Tick-Bite Fever

-Risk of African Tick-Bite Fever is present throughout Malawi.
+Risk of African Tick-Bite Fever is present in Saint Vincent & the Grenadines.

 African Tick-Bite Fever (ATBF) is a tick-borne spotted fever, a bacterial infection carried by ticks infected with Rickettsia africae bacteria.
 It is a zoonosis – an animal infection that can spread to humans – transmitted by Amblyomma ticks that feed on livestock and wild animals.
 These ticks typically live in tall grass, vegetation, and brush of rural areas.
 Rickettsial infections are not transmitted from person to person.